 Activities & Entertainment: $25-50 USD/month

-All in all, it is entirely possible to have your average cost of living in Tbilisi to be less than $500 per person per month while still living quite large as long as you’re sharing accommodation costs.
+All in all, expect your average Tbilisi living cost to be around $435-760 per month depending on your habits and living situation.
+Obviously, it is entirely possible to have your average cost of living in Tbilisi to be less than $500 per person per month while still living quite large as long as you’re sharing accommodation costs.
 It is also very possible to get this price down if you make some sacrifices somewhere or have different monetary priorities.

 This also doesn’t factor in the cost of long term travel or medical insurance.
 If you’re an expat abroad, I recommend looking into SafetyWing as your travel medical insurance provider.
 They offer some of the most affordable policies on the market with prices starting at $40 for 4 weeks of coverage.